Humber College station: Description

+LRT infrastructure in the vicinity

-The station will have two tracks servicing an island platform.
-North of the station, the line continues in a trench beside Highway 27 until Finch Avenue West, where it enters a short tunnel curving east under the intersection.
-Exiting the tunnel, it rises to the surface to run along the centre of Finch towards the Westmore stop and eventually its eastern terminus at Finch West station.
+North of the station, the line runs in a trench beside Highway 27, rising partway to surface level to a flat section where a pair of single crossovers to reverse light rail vehicles (LRVs) are located.
+It then dips back down until Finch Avenue West, where it enters a short tunnel and curves 90° east under the intersection.
+After exiting the tunnel, it rises to the surface to begin its run along the centre of Finch.
+There are also tail tracks south of the platform for overnight storage for two LRVs.

 Humber College Bus Terminal

-Humber College Bus Terminal was opened on September 1, 2015.
-It is located on the Humber Polytechnic North Campus, approximately 300 m west of Humber College station.
-The terminal is served by the TTC, Miway, Brampton Transit (which includes Züm), and York Region Transit.
+Unlike other TTC stations with terminals connecting to surface routes, Humber College station does not have an attached bus terminal within the station itself but connects with the pre-existing Humber College Bus Terminal, which opened in 2015.
+The terminal is located on the Humber Polytechnic North Campus, approximately 300 m west of the LRT station and thus is not within its fare-paid area.
+Along with TTC buses, the terminal is served by MiWay, Brampton Transit (which includes Züm), GO Transit and York Region Transit.

 The bus terminal is bounded by the Barrett Centre for Technology Innovation to the south, Aboretum Boulevard to the east, Spruce Vista on the north side and Silver Bell Lane on the west side.
 The terminal has 10 bus bays: 6 bays are along an island platform on the south side of Spruce Vista, 3 bays are along a side platform next to the Barrett Centre, and 1 platform is on the west side of Silver Bell Lane.
 Platforms have waiting shelters and next bus displays.

 TTC buses

-The TTC bus routes serving the present bus terminal are:
+The TTC bus routes serving the terminal are: